Lyssia-Seiden/Lyssia-Seiden.github.io/docs/index.md

 - Led hardware in the loop testing, including standardizing documentation, writing and running tests, and fixing discovered bugs.
 - Improved motor control in embedded system, including homing reliability upgrades and PID tuning.
 - Created live data plotting application for machine tuning and debugging.

-### Inaugural aCADemy Summer Camp

-Lead
-June 2023

-- Organized other high school students to make presentations and materials for teaching CAD using Onshape to middle schoolers.
-- Created and delivered presentations and self-paced teaching.

-## Projects

 ### FRC